 Animal Establishment premises used for the breeding, boarding, training or caring of animals for commercial purposes but does not include animal husbandry - intensive or veterinary centre.
 Boarding kennels are not currently defined and, unless forming part of a veterinary clinic, would otherwise default to a Special Approval 'SA' use requiring mandatory advertising.
 It is appropriate to split up boarding kennels from animal diagnosis and treatment functions.
+Corrective Institution land used to hold and reform persons committed to it by exempt from approval.

-- Corrective Institution land used to hold and reform persons committed to it by the courts, such as a prison, remand centre, and other type of detention facility but excludes a juvenile detention centre. - Home Business a business, service or profession carried out in a dwelling or on land around a dwelling by an occupier of the dwelling which - (a) does not employ more than 2 people not members of the occupier's household; - (b) will not cause injury to or adversely affect the amenity of the neighbourhood; - (c) does not occupy an area greater than 50 square metres; - (d) does not involve the retail sale, display or hire of goods of any nature; - (e) in relation to vehicles and parking, does not result in traffic difficulties as a result of the inadequacy of parking or an increase in traffic volumes in the neighbourhood, and does not involve the presence, use or calling of a vehicle more than 3.5 tonnes tare weight; and
+Corrective Institution land used to hold and reform persons committed to it by the courts, such as a prison, remand centre, and other type of detention facility but excludes a juvenile detention centre.

+Home Business a business, service or profession carried out in a dwelling or on land around a dwelling by an occupier of the dwelling which -

+- (a) does not employ more than 2 people not members of the occupier's household; - (b) will not cause injury to or adversely affect the amenity of the neighbourhood; - (c) does not occupy an area greater than 50 square metres; - (d) does not involve the retail sale, display or hire of goods of any nature; - (e) in relation to vehicles and parking, does not result in traffic difficulties as a result of the inadequacy of parking or an increase in traffic volumes in the neighbourhood, and does not involve the presence, use or calling of a vehicle more than 3.5 tonnes tare weight; and - (f) does not involve the use of an essential service of greater capacity than normally required in the zone.